pascuC/XML-Service/README.txt

 JDK version: 11
-The project use Jackson library for serialization/deserialization xml files.
+The project uses Jackson library for serialization/deserialization xml files.
 For Jackson library you have to add dependencies in pom.xml file:

 	<dependencies>